 “The man never says a thing.
 Even when I try to romantically moan to rouse him into reciprocating and saying how he feels, he keeps mum.
 You would be forgiven for thinking he is deaf!”
 Beth says.

 Beth adds that great intimacy can be ruined by poor etiquette that follows immediately after the act, because it makes a woman feel unappreciated, used and even wasted.
-When asked whether she expects men to say “thank you” after intimacy, she quickly agrees without realizing that even women hardly express gratitude.
+When asked whether she expects men to say “thank you” after intimacy, she quickly agrees without realising that even women hardly express gratitude.

 Beasts with no time for romance